 We can learn a number of lessons from Maggie’s experience

 Update and finalize your will and incapacity documents today!
 You can’t predict when your life will change.
 Be sure to share your plans with your representatives and beneficiaries.
 Give them a copy of the documents.
 Look over your documents every 3 to 5 years – or anytime there is a life event – to make sure your wishes are current and reflect your estate goals.
-Good intentions are not a substitute for a will regardless of how outdated it is.
 According to one lawyer, it is not uncommon for a single older person to name the same person as executor and beneficiary.
 Single people have greater opportunities to consider charity as a significant beneficiary in their will.

-If you or someone you know feel that you have been unduly influenced into making unwise changes or decisions in your will and/or incapacity documents?
+Has someone influenced you into making unwise changes or decisions in your will and/or incapacity documents?
 Or has someone unduly influenced someone you know?
 If so, please seek out a second opinion from an independent source or other trusted friend.
 Abundance Canada provides this 3rd party perspective free of charge.

 by Kevin Davidson, Gift Planning Consultant in Calgary, Alberta

 Abundance Canada makes giving easy!
 We are 100% donor-advised and can assist you with gifts over time, gifts of stocks and mutual funds, gifts in a will and gifts to multiple charities.
 Contact us today to schedule a no-obligation, FREE personal consultation.